 Try Self-Compassion and Empathy for Your Parenting Challenges

 As a mom, we deeply want what’s best for our children, so we strive to be our very best for them.
-We go extra miles, running on empty for days at a time.
+We go the extra mile, running on empty for days at a time.
 We’ll squeeze into an already maxed-out day just one more way to show them we care.
 Heck, I remember staying up all night when my daughter was young to make tissue paper leis for a looming Hawaiian birthday party.
 Working moms have it tough; being a mompreneur is a major juggling act and stresses our already challenging job of parenting.

 No matter how much we do as parents, we can still feel like we’re coming up short or not doing enough.
 Being a parent is a 24-7 job that can feel like it’s being squeezed in between everything else you already do.